Chrianto99/voiwtiaTv/README.md

 This project focuses on broadcasting infrastructure, signal propagation, and regulatory compliance for digital TV transmission in mountainous and urban terrain.

-## 📚 License / Copyright

-© [Author or Organization Name].
-All rights reserved.
-For academic use only.
-Redistribution requires permission.